Chrishabh2002/restaurant-management-system/README.md

-Restaurant Management System
+#🍽️ Restaurant Management System
-This project was bootstrapped with Create React App for the frontend and Java with Spring Boot for the backend.
+This project is a comprehensive Restaurant Management System that brings together a modern React frontend and a powerful Java Spring Boot backend.
+It is designed to streamline restaurant operations and improve user experience through an interactive UI and robust server-side functionalities.

-Project Overview
+#🚀 Project Overview
-We have completed the React frontend development and are now starting to work on the backend to create a complete full-stack application.
+We have completed the development of the React frontend, delivering a responsive and engaging user interface.
+Now, we are focusing on the backend to transform this project into a fully functional full-stack application.

-Frontend Development
+#🖥️ Frontend Development
-The frontend was created using React with a responsive and interactive UI.
-You can run the frontend using:
+The frontend is built using React, featuring a user-friendly design and interactive components.

-Available Scripts
+#Available Scripts
 In the frontend project directory, you can run:

-npm start – Runs the app in development mode at http://localhost:3000. npm test – Launches the test runner. npm run build – Builds the app for production.
+npm start: Runs the app in development mode.
+Open http://localhost:3000 to view it in your browser. npm test: Launches the test runner for running tests. npm run build: Builds the app for production, optimizing for better performance.

-Backend Development
+#🛠️ Backend Development
-We are now adding the backend using Java and Spring Boot.
-This will provide robust server-side logic, API endpoints, and database management.
+We're developing the backend using Java and Spring Boot to provide a robust and scalable server-side framework.

-Backend Setup
+#Backend Setup
-Dependencies: The following dependencies have been added to the pom.xml:

-spring-boot-starter-web – For building RESTful APIs. spring-boot-starter-data-jpa – For database interactions using JPA. mysql-connector-java – For MySQL database connection (or use another database driver as needed). spring-boot-starter-security – For implementing security features. lombok – (Optional) Reduces boilerplate code.
-Running the Backend:
+To get started with the backend, ensure the following steps:

-Ensure Java 17 or a compatible version is installed.
+Install Java 17 or a compatible version.
-Navigate to the backend directory.
+Navigate to the backend directory of the project.
-Run the command:
+Run the following command:
-bash
-Copy code

 mvn spring-boot:run
-The server will start at http://localhost:8080 by default.
+The backend server will start at http://localhost:8080.

-Connecting Frontend and Backend
+#Key Dependencies
+The pom.xml file includes these essential dependencies:

+spring-boot-starter-web: To build RESTful APIs.
+spring-boot-starter-data-jpa: For seamless database interactions.
+mysql-connector-java: To connect to a MySQL database (or use another DB driver as needed).
+spring-boot-starter-security: To integrate security features.
+lombok: (Optional) Helps reduce boilerplate code and simplifies development.

+#CORS Configuration

-To enable communication between the React frontend and the Java backend, configure Cross-Origin Resource Sharing (CORS) in your Spring Boot application:
+To enable communication between the React frontend and Spring Boot backend, set up CORS:

-java
-Copy code
 @Configuration
 public class WebConfig implements WebMvcConfigurer {
     @Override